COVID-19

-Due to the current pandemic, travel limitations are in effect in Germany for travel from many countries.
-Visit the website of the Federal Ministry of the Interior, Building and Community to find out which regulations apply to the country from which you want to enter Germany.
+On the website of the Federal Ministry of the Interior, Building and Community you can find out which regulations apply to the respective country from which you want to enter Germany.

-In principle, it is possible to enter from all EU – and Schengen states, as well as from the countries on this list.
+In principle, it is possible to enter from all EU and Schengen countries as well as from the countries on this list.
 Entry from other countries is only possible for fully vaccinated persons for any purpose (also visiting trips or tourism).
-At least 14 days must have passed since the last individual vaccination.
-There are also some exceptions for people who have not been vaccinated, such as studying or working in Germany.
-You can find a complete list of exceptions here.
+For this purpose, at least 14 days must have passed since the last individual vaccination.
+There are also some exceptions for non-vaccinated persons such as studying or working in Germany, a complete list of exceptions can be found here.

-If you have been in a high-risk or virus-variant area within the last 10 days, you must register here free of charge before arriving in Germany and show the appropriate proof upon entry.
+f you have been in a high-risk or virus-variant area within the last 10 days, you must register here free of charge before arriving in Germany and show the corresponding proof upon entry.

-As an alternative to a digital entry notification, you can fill out this substitute notification in paper form as a traveler.
+As an alternative to a digital entry registration, you can fill out this substitute notification in paper form as a traveler.

 The following persons are exempt from the obligation to register for entry:

-- Persons who have passed through a high-risk or virus-variant area without a stopover.
+- Individuals who have transited a high-risk or virus-variant area without an intermediate stay

-- Persons who are merely passing through Germany
+- Persons who are only passing through Germany

-- Persons who enter Germany for a maximum of 24 hours
+- Persons entering Germany for a maximum of 24 hours

-- Persons who have stayed in a virus variant or high-risk area for less than 24 hours
+- Individuals who have been in a virus variant or high-risk area for less than 24 hours

 Persons aged 12 and over are required to carry proof of testing, convalescence or vaccination when entering Germany.
 The identical proof requirement also applies to air travelers changing planes at an airport in Germany.